eamonne/ghostwriter/README.md

   * But what wasn't expected is that the `uinput` kernel module is not included in the device.
 But I used the [the linux published by reMarkable](https://github.com/reMarkable/linux-imx-rm) to build and bundle it
   * So now when you run ghostwriter and the uinput module isn't loaded it will try to load it
   * This is going to be a BIG PAIN since different linux versions are not compatible with each other and every new reMarkable release usually gets a new linux...
+* **2025-04-26** -- More reMarkable Paper Pro, trying pen-SVG-drawing
+  * The `uinput` module is still not compiled by default, but I got it sorted out to load whatever module is needed
+  * So now it has the one for 3.16, 3.17, and 3.18
+  * In a branch, I've been working on using [uSVG](https://docs.rs/usvg/latest/usvg/) and [svg2polylines](https://docs.rs/crate/svg2polylines/latest) to make SVG drawing both better and more fun; it currently rasterizes and draws dots (stipple) which kinda works but is sideways

 ## Ideas
 * [DONE] Matt showed me his iOS super calc that just came out, take inspiration from that!